Knowledge & Innovation-driven Regional Growth and Smart Specialisation

 RIS3 start from a common vision of a more competitive regional profile – a vision shared by policy makers, by the business sector, but also by the lead institutions of research, technology and creativity, extending the idea of multilevel governance, and turning stakeholders into active change partners.
 The creation of synergies between public support mechanisms for R&D and innovation, industrial promotion and human capital and training may help to leverage private investments, boost business opportunities and attract foreign investments.

 Austria employs a longer term perspective in working with the Smart Specialisation concept.
-The federal government encourages its science and research institutions to realise their role as regional lead institutions: Universities, science and research centres are indispensible players in a process for knowledge and innovation-driven structural change, as they create regional value in both a civic and economic context.
+The federal government encourages its science and research institutions to realise their role as regional Lead Institutions: Universities, science and research centres are indispensible players in a process for knowledge and innovation-driven structural change, as they create regional value in both a civic and economic context.
 On equal terms with regional policy makers and the leading companies, they should be recognised partners in discovering and developing a region’s smart specialisations.
 A 2014 EU Expert Report nominates Austria’s lead institutions initiative as a „smart policy scheme“, connecting universities with regional smart specialisation.
+Meanwhile, the Lead Institutions Initiative has been integrated as ‘objective 6d’ in the Austrian National Development Plan for Public Universities 2019-24, and in the performance agreements with public universities in Austria.

 The Austrian Federal Ministry of Science, Research and Economy had the idea of promoting the Smart Specialisation concept among regional players by offering a short and easy-to-use tool: The RIS3 KEY helps to unlock the idea of smart specialisation by asking just the right questions for self-assessment and by mobilising institutions and regional policy makers to work together.